dfarnick/Psychic-Game/README.md

 In this game you will have to guess the random word that is generated.
 To do this you will hit any key.

-If the key you selected is incorrect it will show up Your guesses so far.
+If the key you selected is incorrect it will the app will display your guesses.

-If you use up all of your guesses before guessing the word it will show up under losses.
+If you use up all of your guesses before guessing the word it will add one to your losses.

-If you guess the word before guesses are used it wil show up under the wins.
+Guess the word before you you run out of guesses!